-GEN ENG 215-1,2,3,4 Advanced Conceptual Workshop

-Exercises related to work in 205.
+GEN ENG 215-1,2,3,4 Advanced Conceptual Workshop Exercises related to work in 205.
 Taken concurrently with 205-1,2,3,4.

-GEN ENG 220-1,2 Analytic and Computer Graphics (.5 unit each) 1.
-Creating in autoCAD software.
-2. 3-D parametric modeling with AutoDesk Inventory.
+GEN ENG 220-1,2 Analytic and Computer Graphics (.5 units each) Introduction to AutoCAD, geographic information systems (GIS), and electronic surveying and measuring.
 ENTREP 225-0 Principles of Engineering Entrepreneurship Introduction to the essential elements of building one's own business, including strategy, finance, accounting, marketing, operations, and choosing the ideal management team.
 History of entrepreneurship and the entrepreneur psyche.
 Lectures, guest speakers, and case studies.
 Teams present a business idea at the conclusion.
-Taught with IEMS 225; students may not receive credit for both courses.
+Taught with IEMS 225; may not receive credit for both courses.
 May not be taken after IEMS 325 or ENTREP 325.

-GEN ENG 295-0 Introductory Topics in Engineering Intermediate-level topics suggested by students or faculty members and approved by the curriculum committee.
+GEN ENG 295-0 Introductory Topics in Engineering

+Intermediate-level topics suggested by students or faculty members and approved by the curriculum committee.

 CRDV 301-0 Introduction to Career Development (0 units) Course preparing students for the Walter P. Murphy Cooperative Engineering Education Program, internships, and full-time employment.
 It includes units on job-search skills, self-assessment, transition to the workplace, workplace-management issues, and transition back to school.

-CRDV 310-1,2,3,4,5,6 Cooperative Engineering Education (0 units) Sequence of courses covering the work terms of students in the Walter P. Murphy Cooperative Engineering Education Program.
-Prerequisite: CRDV 301 or consent of program director.
+CRDV 310-1,2,3,4,5,6 Cooperative Engineering Education

+(0 units) Sequence of courses covering the work terms of students in the Walter P. Murphy Cooperative Engineering Education Program.
+Prerequisites: 301 and consent of department.